Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 5. Run `pre-commit install`
 ```

+Note: If you plan on using Sphinx for documentation automation, then make sure your READMEs are in RST instead of the more traditional markdown.

 ## Room for improvement
 There's lots.
 I'm still fleshing out some of these files and processes, but some immediate room for improvement is the following:
-- separate test-environment.yaml file that does not install jupyter and its dependencies.
+- Separate test-environment.yaml file that does not install jupyter and its dependencies.
 This is a very heavy package and makes CI take even longer than it already does.
+- Notes around documentation automation via sphinx or pdoc
+- Notes around project management via github issues & github projects (trello, jira, etc. as alternatives)